hmrc/hmrc.github.io/coding-in-the-open-manual.md

 HMRC is a [GitHub.com public organisation](https://www.github.com/hmrc).
 The expectation is that every source code repository - a library, a frontend, a service - will be open-sourced on GitHub.com.
 When a repository contains security-critical code and/or configuration it is refactored to be as small a component as possible, with the non-critical majority open-sourced as a separate repository.

-There is an internal HMRC document called "Source Code In The Open" that describes how to migrate an internal source code repository to GitHub.com, and the procedure for fixing security issues in a GitHub.com repository.

 ### Building For The Open

 Our build approach aims to be fully aligned with the principles and practices of [Continuous Delivery](http://www.continuousdelivery.com) and as transparent as possible to the British taxpayer.
 In terms of day-to-day MDTP operations we have a number of aims: